bigsk1/podcast-ai/README.md

 Tested in Windows

 - Python 3.10+
-- Nvidia GPU for whisper (optional)
+- GPU (CUDA) or CPU for local transcription, device selection is automatic.
 - FFmpeg installed and in PATH
 - Nvidia cuDNN installed to path (for nvidia gpu)
 - ElevenLabs API key